orchidhq/Orchid/README.md

 ## Development Progress

-Orchid is nearing its first public release.
-While much of the public API is solid and not likely to change, it is still in development and I make no guarantees that any particular API will not change or be removed.
+As of v0.7.35, Orchid is now stable and ready for general use, but is still under constant development.
+Features and APIs are mostly stable and are not expected to change significantly, but bugs will be fixed and new features added rapidly.

 The following tables list all official Orchid packages: